raoul2000/yii2-workflow/guide/about-workflows.md

 - **published** : the post is online, available to readers
 - **archived** : the post is not directly available to readers, but can be accessed through the archive section of the site

 That is not enough.
 Now we must define possible transitions between these statuses.
-These transitions strongly depend on how the work is going to be organized, how users of our publishing system will interact with each other.
+These transitions strongly **depend on how the work is going to be organized**, how users of our publishing system will interact with each other.
 For this example we will abritrarly state following rules :

 1. A Post must always be corrected before publication